 Pulse Ox Probe: A "red light" usually taped to your child's finger or toe connected by a wire to the pulse oximeter.
 Measures the oxygen saturation in your child's blood.

 Quiet Room: A private place for moms to use when pumping breast milk for their child's use.
-The key is located at the secretary's desk with a sign-out sheet.
+Ask your PICU secretary for more information.

 Respiratory Rate: How fast your child is breathing.
 Measured by the monitor from abdominal "belly" movement and chest movement.
 The monitor can count movement by your child as breathing so this number is not always accurate.
 The health care team will also watch, look and listen to your child's breathing.